alicia-lyu/road-safety/README.md

 ```
 cd graphhopper-for-safety
-make serve
+make ${STATE}
 ```

-This will first retrieve `wisconsin-latest.osm.pbf`, if not already present.
+Replace `${STATE}` with the state you want to do routing in.
+Any state in the continental US is automatically enabled.
+This will first retrieve `${STATE}-latest.osm.pbf`, if not already present.
 Then maven will compile the code and build the application.

+Note that if you recently changed `${STATE}`, cache will be removed and it takes longer to start the application.

 Once it's done, you can check whether the backend is running on [http://localhost:8989](http://localhost:8989).
 You may need to refresh to zoom into the correct area.
 Note that we have a separate UI for user study, and this built-in UI is only for previewing purposes.